-I’ve jumped around since then — worked with a talented development team revamping a software as a service application at OneSpace, freelanced and taught typography at Washington University, finally landing in my happy current position as a Creative Director for Almanac.
+I’ve jumped around since then — worked with a talented development team revamping a software as a service application at OneSpace, freelanced and taught typography at Washington University and working with amazingly talented folks at Almanac as a Creative Director.

 I love learning about people and how they experience the world.

 Powered by Squarespace